 All newly attending international students must bring passport, and visa (F or J).

 A form used by U.S. Customs and Border Protection intended to keep track of the arrival and departure to/from the United States.
 Bring a copy of your I-94 to the check-in session.
 To access your I-94, visit USCIS' website at https://i94.cbp.dhs.gov/I94/#/home.

 This form is available in the FORMS section under Quick Links.

 CGU requires that all international students are covered by an insurance policy.
-All registered international students are automaticall enrolled in the International Accident and Sickness plan during the fall and spring semester.
+All registered F-1 and J-1 international students are automaticall enrolled in the International Accident and Sickness plan.